crownstone/website/18-contact.md

 {% include snippets/contact-option-begin img="/images/contact/wa.svg" img-alt="wa-icon" title="Send a Whatsapp" %}

-If you prefer to chat with us, send us a message on WhatsApp
+If you prefer to chat with us, send us a message on Whatsapp.

 {% include snippets/contact-option-end wa="true" %}